ITU-BDSA2024-GROUP2/Chirp/docs/report.md

 ## License
 <!---
 State which software license you chose for your application.
--->
+-->g
+Chirp uses the MIT License.

 ## LLMs, ChatGPT, CoPilot, and others
 <!---
 State which LLM(s) were used during development of your project.
 In case you were not using any, just state so.
 In case you were using an LLM to support your development, briefly describe when and how it was applied.
 Reflect in writing to which degree the responses of the LLM were helpful.
 Discuss briefly if application of LLMs sped up your development or if the contrary was the case.
 -->